Milanhu/dataset-creation-for-Yolo_obb/README.md

 Note: This creates copies of the images, so that it doesn't modify your base dataset.
 If you wish to train on huge amounts of images, this is recommended to be modified.

 # Lastly, run the train.py
 This will start the training; please set the parameters to align with your goals.
+If GPU is available, definetly use 'device=0' in the argument.

 # Result (left: base model; right: custom model)
 <img width="1884" height="710" alt="image" src="https://github.com/user-attachments/assets/2a980ccd-9b76-4b53-9b06-609a37c963f2" />